Nancy M. Blank, M.D.

 Dr. Waycaster manages the Optical Boutique and enjoys all aspects of eye care and ocular disease treatment and management.
 She especially enjoys fitting basic and specialty contact lenses.

-She and her husband Matt have 2 children, Mattie and Luke.
-They attend North Cleveland Baptist Church.
+She has 2 children, Mattie and Luke.
+They attend Grace Point Baptist Church.

 G. Seth Ford, M.D.